Need to talk? Call 1800 882 436.

 • using calm, open body language

-• reminding them that you appreciate the good things they bring to the relationship
+• letting them know that you see the good things they bring to the family

 • thanking them when they respect your boundaries

-How do I handle cultural clashes outside of my home?
+How might I handle cultural differences outside of my home?

 Australia is a multicultural society.
-This means that everyone is free to express and share their culture.
+One in four people who live in Australia were born overseas.
+Everyone should feel free to express ideas and share their traditions and culture.

-You might notice differences in how children are raised in Australia compared with what you are used to.
+You might notice differences in how children are raised in Australia compared with what you or your partner are used to.

-These differences can affect how your children view your parenting style and can cause tensions as your children grow older.
+These differences can affect how your children view your parenting style.
+Differences between home and other places can cause tensions as your children grow older.

 Healthcare, childcare and education

-It’s understandable that you might worry that your children will lose traditional values when they are exposed to Australian people or schools.
-You might also feel sad that your child is having different experiences than you did at their age and not quite understand what to do.
+You might worry that your children will lose some of your traditional values when they are exposed to Australian people or schools.
+You might also feel sad that your child is having different experiences than you did at their age.
+You may not know what to do.

 Your child may also be confused by different practices outside of your home.

-If this is the case, talk to the staff at your child’s school or childcare centre, or at the doctor’s office, about how you can work together to meet your family’s cultural needs.
+If this is the case, talk to the staff at your child's school or childcare centre.
+When you are at the doctor's office, talk about how you can work together to meet your family's cultural needs.

 Staff will be able to support you better when they understand and respect your culture.
-This can help you feel more comfortable and provide the best support for your child.
+This can help you feel more comfortable and give the best support for your child.

 Discrimination

-It’s important for children to experience other cultures so that they learn to:
+It's important for all children to experience other cultures so that they learn to:

 • respect other cultures and people